1988 World Series: Game 1

 Gibson would never bat again in the Series, and his walk-off homer in Game 1 marked the first World Series game ended with a come-from-behind home run.
 Gibson's homerun was aided by Dodgers scout Mel Didier, who before the game told the team's left-handed hitters (Gibson included): “If Eckersley gets you at 3-2 and there’s a runner at second base or third base and it’s the tying or winning run, Eckersley will throw you a backdoor slider on 3-2.”
 Gibson and Davis worked Eckersley into that situation, and the next pitch was a backdoor slider that Gibson hit for the game winning homerun.

 By the time Kirk Gibson reached his locker after Game 1, bullpen coach Mark Cresse had written "R. HOBBS" on a piece of paper and taped it over Gibson's nameplate, alluding to the walkoff homer by the fictional slugger played by Robert Redford in The Natural.
 Indeed, the next night, NBC replayed the home run, intercutting it with film and music of the Hobbs home run from the movie.

 Game 1 is the only game in World Series history in which a grand slam-hitting team failed to win both the game and the series.
 (In 1956, the Yankees hit a grand slam and lost Game 2 but prevailed in the series; in 2025 the Blue Jays hit a grand slam and won Game 1 but lost the series).

 Gibson's home run came 13 seasons after the previous World Series walk-off home run (Carlton Fisk's home run in Game 6 of the 1975 World Series), which remains the longest time between World Series walk-off home runs since the first one was hit in 1949.
 Five walk-off homers were hit in the following 13-season span (including the Mark McGwire home run later in the 1988 Series.)

 Gibson became the second player to record a walk-off hit with two outs and his team trailing in the bottom of the ninth inning of a World Series game, following Cookie Lavagetto in the 1947 World Series.
 Only one other player, Brett Phillips in the 2020 World Series, has since accomplished this feat.
 This was the last Game 1 walk-off home run until 2023.
-Freddie Freeman would accomplish part of this feat in the 2024 World Series, but his walk-off came during extra innings.
-Freeman's home run is often compared to Gibson's, as both batters were facing injuries at the time, and both home runs landed in right field, nearly in the same spot.

 Game 1 was the first time the Dodgers won a game in the World Series after trailing through eight innings since Game 4 in 1947.
-This would happen again in Game 7 in 2025.
+This would happen again in Game 1 in 2024 (Freddie Freeman's walk-off home run is often compared to Gibson's) and Game 7 in 2025.